-As shown in Table 6.2, the Reduced Density Alternative would result in similar types of impacts as the proposed project, although the impacts would be at a reduced intensity due to the reduced density of this alternative.
+As shown in Table 6.2, the Reduced Density Alternative, which is the same as the modified proposed project, would result in similar types of impacts as the proposed project, although the impacts would be at a reduced intensity due to the reduced density of this alternative.

-Alternative On-Campus Sites 1 and 2 would generally result in impacts similar to the proposed project, with the exception of reduced impacts to aesthetics, biological and cultural resources, and noise, due to the lack of visual character and quality impacts and the previously disturbed condition of the sites, and greater distance from sensitive receptors.
+Alternative On-Campus Sites 1 and 2 would generally result in impacts similar to the proposed project, with the exception of reduced impacts to aesthetics, biological and cultural resources, and noise, due to the lack of visual character and qualityimpacts and the previously disturbed condition of the sites, and greater distance from sensitive receptors.
 Overall, many of the same impacts associated with the proposed project site would occur at either of the alternative site locations, only the location would change.
-However, impacts associated with the proximity of the alternative sites to hazardous materials sites would be greater than the proposed project, and the locational change would result in greater impacts relative to traffic than the proposed project.
+However, impacts associated with the proposed project, and the proposed project, and the locational change would result in greater impacts relative to traffic than the proposed project.
 In addition, unlike the proposed project, Alternative On-Campus Sites 1 and 2 would not locate the proposed freshman residential housing near existing freshman housing or existing amenities (i.e. recreation, sport, and dining facilities).
-Also, development of freshman housing on these two alternative sites would isolate these students from the main campus by a significant change in elevation and distance.
+In addition, development of freshman housing on these two alternative sites would isolate these students from the main campus by a significant change in elevation and distance.
 As previously explained, the goals of the proposed project to develop an integrated freshman student housing community would not be fulfilled by Alternative On-Campus Sites 1 and 2 due to their locations.
 Alternative Site 1 would also present economic challenges due to its location above the trolley station which would require extensive additional costs related to building foundation requirements.
 Alternative Site 2 is similarly located in close proximity to the constraints posed by the trolley tracks and would likely require similar site development modifications that would be adversely expensive compared to the proposed project.
 Overall, Alternative Sites 1 and 2 would not fulfill the main goals and objectives of the proposed project, including facilitating the mission of the Sophomore Success Program to build distinct freshman and sophomore neighborhoods on campus.

 The No Project Alternative, in comparison, would result in no potentially significant impacts.
 However, the No Project Alternative would not meet any of the project objectives.
-Of the other project alternatives, the Reduced Density Alternative is the environmentally superior alternative because it would result in reduced impacts compared to the proposed project.
+The Draft EIR identified the Reduced Density Alternative as the environmentally superior alternative.
+However, since circulation of the Draft EIR, the project proposed in the Draft EIR has been modified such that it would provide for development of only Phase I; thus, the proposed project is the Reduced Density Alternative.
+As a result, a new environmentally superior alternative has been selected.
+Based on the analysis set forth above, Alternative On-Campus Site 2 would be Of the other project alternatives, the Reduced Density Alternative is the environmentally superior alternative superior alternative for the other project alternatives, the Reduced Density Alternative is the environmentally superior alternative superior alternative because it would result in reduced impacts compared to the proposed project.